 liquid snow races for the desert

-This nice little loop hike around Noon Creek in the Pinaleno Mountains makes use of the two lower segments of the Round The Mountain Trail #302, with a connection using the Swift Trail highway.
+This lovely little loop hike around Noon Creek in the Pinaleno Mountains makes use of the two lower segments of Round The Mountain Trail #302, with a connection using the Swift Trail highway.
 Noon Creek, with its numerous cascades and small waterfalls, is the main attraction on this hike.
-The creek flows almost year round, but the best time to see it in action is during spring snowmelt.
+The creek flows almost year-round, but the best time to see it in action is during spring snowmelt.

-The hike begins at the Round The Mountain Trailhead.
-The Round The Mountain Trail departs next to a corral, and heads downhill a short distance to where it crosses Noon Creek.
+The hike begins at Round The Mountain Trailhead.
+Round The Mountain Trail #302 departs next to a corral and heads downhill a short distance to where it crosses Noon Creek.
 There are a few small cascades here, where the creek flows over ancient metamorphic rock.
-Five minutes of boulder hopping upstream will bring you to a 20 foot waterfall.
+Five minutes of boulder hopping upstream will bring you to a 20-foot waterfall.

 At the 1.1 mile point, consider going off trail a short distance to Noon Creek.
 In this area, the creek flows over exposed bedrock, and there are a few small waterfalls to be found.
 There are also a couple of small pools, just big enough to soak in.
 This is a pleasant spot to enjoy what Noon Creek has to offer.

-Continuing on, the old Round The Mountain Trail curves to the south, and passes the junction with the Noon Creek Ridge Trail at 1.6 miles.
+Continuing, the old Round The Mountain Trail curves to the south and passes the junction with the Noon Creek Ridge Trail at 1.6 miles.

 The trail comes to an end at 1.75 miles, where it meets the highway at milepost 122.1.
 Follow the highway downhill now.
-A 0.6 mile walk will bring you back to your starting point at the Round The Mountain Trailhead.
+An 0.6-mile walk will bring you back to your starting point at the Round The Mountain Trailhead.